 Previous and current research

-The HTX lab is one of the major facilities for high-throughput nanovolume crystallisation screening in Europe and one of the major resources of Grenoble’s Partnership for Structural Biology, open to scientists working in European academic institutions through the EC-funded Protein Production Platform project P-CUBE.
-It is also one of the major resources of the Partnership for Structural Biology in Grenoble.
-Since opening, the HTX lab has offered services to hundreds of scientists, performing several million experiments.
-The lab is also involved in the development of data management resources, as well as new crystallisation techniques.
+The HTX lab is one of the major facilities for high-throughput nanovolume crystallisation screening in Europe and one of the major resources of Grenoble’s Partnership for Structural Biology, open to scientists working in European academic institutions through the EC-funded P-CUBE and BioStructX projects.
+The lab has offered services to hundreds of scientists, performing several million experiments.
+We are involved in the development of data management resources and new crystallisation techniques.